SpyrosChouliaras/Grafana-Dashboards/Monitoring_Docker_Containers_with_Grafana_and_cAdvisor.md

 ```

 This will add exporters (e.g., redis_exporter) and cAdvisor.
+You can see cAdvisor metrics at http://external_ip:8080.
+Remember that you need to set firewall rules to export GCP ports.

+To see Prometheus targets or graphs visit http://external_ip:9090/graphs and http://external_ip:9090/targets respectively.

 For the docker-compose.yml: